Lorenz-Consult in an interview: What the strategic realignment has done for us

 Thank you very much for the open conversation and all the best to the whole team.

-With kind permission of DI Christian Lorenz.
+With the kind permission of DI Christian Lorenz.